nebraskah/bookcity/README.md

-# A simple online book store using Spring Boot and Java8
+# A simple online book store app using Spring Boot and Java8